FOCUS: DLLMs Know How to Tame Their Compute Bound: Evaluation

 We investigate the sensitivity of FOCUS to varying expansion factors ($\alpha$) and confidence thresholds.
 As presented in Table~\ref{tab:sensitivity_quality}, FOCUS consistently matches or outperforms the corresponding Baseline across all settings.
 Crucially, \mbox{FOCUS} demonstrates superior \textbf{robustness} at lower confidence thresholds.
 As the threshold relaxes from $0.9$ to $0.7$, the Baseline suffers from significant performance degradation (e.g., a drop from $64.70$ to $54.60$ on Math500).
 This decline occurs because lower thresholds inadvertently admit ``high-confidence but incorrect'' tokens (false positives), which pollute the context for subsequent diffusion steps.

 In contrast, FOCUS effectively mitigates this degradation.
 Even at a relaxed threshold of $0.7$, FOCUS ($\alpha=1.5$) maintains high generation quality (e.g., $62.20$ on Math500), significantly surpassing the Baseline.
-This indicates that our importance-based eviction serves as a critical safety filter: it physically removes the noise (i.e., non-decodable tokens) that the confidence model fails to catch, preventing error accumulation.
+One mechanistic interpretation is that importance-based eviction may suppress noisy candidates (i.e., non-decodable tokens) that the confidence model fails to catch; we treat these quality trends as indirect evidence rather than a strict causal analysis, and leave controlled causal validation to future work.
 Based on this robustness, we adopt $\alpha=1.5$ and $\text{Conf}=0.8$ as the default configuration, as it yields an average score of $68.37$ across benchmarks---outperforming even the conservative Baseline at $\text{Conf}=0.9$ ($67.60$).